 Fortunately, the team at Stanislaus Oral Surgery can perform a tooth exposure procedure.
 During this procedure, your gums and bone are cut open at the site of your impacted tooth and it is either removed or prepared for an orthodontic procedure such as a grid & chain.

 An impacted tooth needs to be freed from its socket before serious problems arise.
 In fact, the longer you leave an impacted tooth the greater chance it has to fuse with the bone.
 An impacted tooth cannot simply be pulled out with forceps.
 This is because the tooth is usually hidden beneath the gum line.
-Surgical exposure procedure allows our expert oral surgeon to access the impacted tooth.
+Surgical exposure procedure allows our expert oral surgeons to access the impacted tooth.
 A small bit of your gums and underlying bone is cut away to reveal the tooth inside.
 At that point it is either removed or the orthodontic process of moving the tooth into place can begin.

 Because of its name, many people are afraid their tooth and bone socket will be noticeable by others.
 Most times that is not the case.
 If you are using the grid & chain method of moving an impacted tooth into place your gums will be sewn around the bracket and only a tiny portion of the chain will be visible.